VoxlyHq/awesome-tinygrad/README.md

 ## tinygrad & related libraries

 1. [tinygrad](http://tingrad.org): Tinygrad is a tiny library for gradient descent.
 It is designed to be easy to use and to be fast.
+2. [exo](https://github.com/exo-explore/exo) Run a cluster of tinygrad servers for inference.

 ## Tutorials on tinygrad